JaehoonSong12/ydjs-projects/README.md

 # Requirements
 ## Build Observations
+The followings are the observations expected by default (or given project) and by my modifications.

-- Upon running the build, the player can control a character within the game environment (default).
+- Upon running the build, the player can control a character within the game environment (**default**).
-- Pickup items can be collected by the player (default).
+- Pickup items can be collected by the player (**default**).
 - Obstacle objects are added to distract the player, it will block movements of the player.
 - The game ends when all pickup items are collected, displaying a game over message.
 - The player can restart the game by pressing 'R' or quit by pressing 'ESC'.
 ## Code Changes
+The followings are the code changes highlighted for implementation of the modifications.
 - **Restart Functionality:** Check the `Update()` method in the `Player.cs` script for the implementation of restarting the game.
 - **Game Over Conditions:** Look for the `isPaused` variable and collision with pickup items in the `Player.cs` script to understand game over conditions.
 - **Player Score Tracking:** Check the `OnTriggerEnter()` method in the `Player.cs` script for updating the player's score.
 - **Player Movement Controls:** Refer to the movement handling methods (`OnMove()` and `FixedUpdate()`) in the `Player.cs` script for player movement implementation.
 ## Extra Implementations
-- The project includes additional features such as:
+The project includes additional features such as:
 - Improved player movement using Unity's physics engine.
 - Dynamic player score tracking.
 - Restart functionality for better user experience.
 ## Known Issues (Bugs)
 - There are no known bugs or incomplete features.